 Features of a fever that help reassure you that your child is not seriously unwell

 These include that your child:

-- Has normal-coloured skin.
+- Has normal-coloured skin, lips or tongue.

 - Responds to you normally.